#30 TRENDING IN INTERVIEWS 🔥

 She definitely has her schedule filled with thrilling things to come, and the wait will be worth it!
 Nonetheless, Rozzi said that she will "always have shows here and there, even when [she's] recording."

-8 Quick Q's With Rozzi
+8 Quick Q's with Rozzi

-Favorite song from Berry (Deluxe)?
+Favorite song from Berry?

 Changes all the time.
 But right now, it's my song "Tangerine," which I feel could be the hidden gem on the album.